Comfort and Durability in High Performance Apparel

-Clothing is a basic need for human beings that provides protection to the body from environmental and climatic hazards.
+Clothing is a basic need for human beings that protect the body from environmental and climatic hazards.
 Extreme conditions require characteristic properties that are application-specific rather than just a basic need.
 High performance is a desirable attribute for professionals and comfort improves activity competence.
 A garment needs to be satisfactory for activity conditions for it to influence performance.

-High performance textiles cover a wide range of textiles directed by the breath of activities depending on the end use.
-These include classes such as personal protective textiles, medical health protective textiles, and sportswear protective textiles.
+High-performance textiles cover a wide range of textiles directed by the breadth of activities depending on the end-use.
+These include classes such as personal protective textiles, medical health-protective textiles, and sportswear protective textiles.
 There are various tasks performed in adverse conditions such as firefighting, sports, and others.
 Executing these tasks in adverse conditions can reduce the ability to perform posing a threat to health and safety in the oversight of important considerations.

 High Performance in Clothing:

-High performance clothing protects the body in relation to the wearer’s occupation.
+High-performance apparel protects the body about the wearer’s occupation.
 Several industries such as sports, aerospace, and military use protective clothing for high performance.
 The key issues in protective textiles are functional performance, clothing comfort, human mobility, and esthetics.
-However, the design process may trade off an attribute to achieve the most important attribute for the desired function.
+However, the design process may trade-off an attribute to achieve the most important attribute for the desired function.
 However, users may be reluctant to accept trading off some attributes.
 For example, the user may be reluctant to wear a heavy garment that is not esthetically pleasing even though the required function (breathability) is achieved.

 Functional apparel has become a tool for safety, driven by fabric and apparel design innovations in the market.
 The major role of protective clothing is to reduce or eliminate health and safety risks caused by fire, chemicals, and the environment.
 The product has to perform to the expectation of a given task for it to be considered functional.
 Appropriate protective clothing should eliminate occupational hazards and provide comfort to the wearer.
 Hazards are more common in the industrial sector where physical activity is high.
 Examples of protective clothing include combat clothing, high visibility apparel, medical protective clothing, and more.

 Performance factors are powerful selling tools because high performance is significantly important to consumers.
 The textile industry is committed to improving high performance for protective clothing particularly in extreme applications such as firefighting, sportswear, and ballistic protection.
 Protective wear manufacturers have developed new technologies to enhance the functionality of products.
-They capitalize in emerging technologies such as nanotechnology, wearable technology, and smart textiles to enhance product functionality.
-Apparel characteristics for durability including abrasion resistance, tensile strength, and tear strength are mandatory for everyday products but high performance apparel requires additional functional properties that are application specific.
+They capitalize on emerging technologies such as nanotechnology, wearable technology, and smart textiles to enhance product functionality.
+Apparel characteristics for durability including abrasion resistance, tensile strength, and tear strength are mandatory for everyday products but high-performance apparel requires additional functional properties that are application-specific.

 Comfort means absolute freedom from pain or discomfort, which gives a nutritional sensation to the body.
 Discomfort is the wearer’s consciousness of the garment with an unpleasant experience.
 Comfort influences the overall performance of the wearer during an activity; hence, comfort has attracted the interest of researchers.
 It is an essential attribute for high performance because it affects both the well-being of the wearer and efficiency in executing the task.